Dash-Industry-Forum/Guidelines-TimingModel/21-Timing.inc.md

 Advisement: Removal of content is only allowed if the content to be removed is expired or not yet [=available=] to clients and guaranteed not to become [=available=] within the [=MPD validity duration=] of any [=MPD=] snapshot potentially downloaded by clients.

-To determine the content that may be removed, calculate `EarliestRemovalPoint` as follows for each [=representation=]:
+To determine the content that may be removed, calculate `EarliestRemovalPoint` as follows for each adaptation set:

 <div class="algorithm">